What is Web Content Strategy?

-To keep us on track, Web Services has worked out a four-stage system for approaching these redesigns.
+To keep us on track, Web Services developed a four-stage process for approaching these redesigns.
 Each project is different but here is a general overview:

 Plan: Establish a core team.
 Identify and reach consensus on project goals and stakeholders.
 Conduct a stakeholder needs assessment.

 Strategize: Evaluate and prioritize stakeholder needs.
 Develop and agree on measurable site goals.
 Create site architecture.